Fire and Rescue Services

 Make sure you and your family are prepared.
 Create a personalized 72-hour kit for your entire family.
 Kits should include practical items such as drinking water, food, cash and a portable radio.
 However, they should also include items that are unique to your own families’ needs.
 This could include baby items, medical prescriptions, pet food, etc.

 Have practice drills with your family, so you know what to do and are prepared.
 Pick a safe place in your home for household members to gather during a tornado, preferably a basement.
 Make sure it is away from external doors, windows and walls.
+Always pay attention to weather warnings.
+Visit Environment Canada for up-to-date warnings.

 Extreme heat

 We may think of Canada as the winter capital of the world, but summers can get very hot.
 A prolonged period of heat can become dangerous for many people.
-Make sure you know those who are most at risk in your neighbourhood, such as the elderly, children and people who are sick or in need of extra assistance.
+Make sure you know those who are most at risk in your neighbourhood, such as the elderly, children and those who are sick or in need of extra assistance.

-Heat cramps, heat exhaustion or heat stroke, can happen to anyone who stays in the heat and sun for too long.
+Heat cramps, heat exhaustion or heat stroke can happen to anyone who stays in the heat and sun for too long.
 Watch for symptoms of heat illness, such as:

 • Dizziness or fainting